rlvlad/wt-project-2025/docs/src/sections/sequence_diagram.typ

     Afterwards, by making sure there are no `nulls` in the `selectedTracksIds`, the `addTracksToPlaylist` method is called: it performs an insertion in the `playlist_tracks` table.
 Finally, the User is redirected to the newly created Playlist.

-    In the RIA subproject, the servlet response with a `201` code instead of redirecting.
+    #ria() In the RIA subproject, the servlet response with a `201` code instead of redirecting.
   ],
   label_: "add-tracks-sequence",
   comment_next_page_: false,